Kinfolk (magazine): Operations

 In addition to its print publication, Kinfolk organizes monthly "community gathering" events that take place around the world, each based on a seasonal theme such as flower potlucks, butcher's block parties and campfire cooking.
 These events take place concurrently and aim to unite the global community of Kinfolk readers while also offering practical advice and lessons.
 The company also produces international food-based workshops, cookbooks and a short film series.

 Reception

 Kinfolk has been praised for the quality of its graphic design and its photography.
-In 2014, Benjamin Teppler, writing in the Portland Monthly, described it as having created "a distinct ripple in the publishing world" with "an aesthetic all its own."
+In 2014, Benjamin Tepler, writing in the Portland Monthly, described it as having created "a distinct ripple in the publishing world" with "an aesthetic all its own."
 Tim Murphy, a reporter for The New York Times, called it "the Martha Stewart Living of the Portland Set", writing that the city "may have officially out-twee'd itself" with Kinfolk.

 International versions

 Kinfolk has an international readership.
 In addition to English, the magazine has published Chinese, Japanese, and Korean editions.